samiraghav/essentially-sports-reels/README.md

-# Essentially Sports Reels – Frontend
+# AI Generated Reels – Frontend

-This is the frontend UI for the Essentially Sports Reels Platform – a mobile-first, Instagram-style vertical video interface for watching AI-generated sports reels.
+This is the frontend UI for the AI Generated Reels Platform – a mobile-first, Instagram-style vertical video interface for watching AI-generated sports reels.

 - Live at https://essentially-sports-reels-theta.vercel.app/
 - Create reels from https://essentially-sports-reels-theta.vercel.app/admin